 The Visual Art Department offers three discipline focus tracks: Two-Dimensional (Drawing, Painting, Printmaking), Three-Dimensional (Clay, Sculpture, Jewelry), and Photography & Digital Media.
 In each track, students will develop artistic literacy by creating, presenting, responding to and connecting with visual works of art.
 Students may take the courses as a means of expression and communication or with a drive to develop and refine artistic skills.
 We aim to provide opportunities for creative and critical thinking and build a foundation of 21st Century skills that carry over into other academic disciplines.
-Prerequisites must be met for Level 2, 3, and 4 courses.
+Prerequisites must be met for advanced, Advanced Placement and independent study courses.